 • Black pepper

-• Cannellini beans – You can also use navy beans.
+• Cannellini beans – You can also use navy beans or white kidney beans.

 • Frozen corn – Fresh corn works well too!

-• Chicken stock – For a richer, deeper flavor to the chili.
+• Chicken broth or stock – For a richer, deeper flavor to the chili.
+I recommend using low-sodium chicken broth to avoid an overpoweringly salty taste!

 • Lime juice – Use freshly squeezed lime juice if possible!